VincxBlox/DiscordRobloxRPC/README.md

 	3: Copy Application ID and paste it in cfg.json
 	4: Download source code and use either the python version (for debugging and whatnot?) or the .exe versions (there is one that runs in background and one shows a console)
 	5: Test it.
 If the game shows up on your profile, you should be good to go.
-	6: Set your images, interval, application ID in cfg.json.
+	6: Set your image, interval, application ID in cfg.json.

  WHAT DOES THIS do

- It allows to show the game you are playing instead of just saying "Playing Roblox".
+ It allows to show the game you are playing instead of just saying "Playing Roblox", and can also fetch the game thumbnails and apply that in Discord or use your own image.

 ![alt text](https://cdn.discordapp.com/attachments/1274361789324328992/1289783763202605219/image.png?ex=66fc0e7c&is=66fabcfc&hm=b13d40334bcf87d1dfefb239c51b3327c150877468774865be6318c6bdb2c979& "Updated")
 ![alt text](https://cdn.discordapp.com/attachments/1274361789324328992/1289785839550992534/image.png?ex=66fc106b&is=66fabeeb&hm=705db7c5e632e956939831900477381f9781b4d913fa2cc4ff971cc5ae28e374& "Generic")